Axel2293/Obsidian-Notes/DevOps/Docker.md

 # Advantages of Docker
 - With Docker, Devs and Operations teams work hand in hand to transform a guide into a Docker file with both requirements.
 	- This file is used to create an image for their applications, which can now be executed in any docker-installed host.
-	- Guarantees that the image will be executed in the same way everywere.
+	- Guarantees that the image will be executed in the same way everywhere.